Why car dealer isn’t honoring internet price

 Internet car sales price

-The dealership website states that the price includes all applicable rebates; we cannot qualify for all of the rebates.
+When the dealership website states that the price includes all applicable rebates; we need to be aware as consumers that we cannot qualify for all of the rebates.

 I’ve actually never seen it happen where someone qualifies for every rebate offered.
 They are never easily combined.
 So, even calling it a lowest “possible” price seems unrealistic.
-It’s actually not possible.
+It’s actually not possible at all.

 There are also some other requirements you must meet including selling a trade-in.